 Oxygen is an electrochemically active gas.
 Its reduction can act as the cathodic half reaction in a corrosion reaction.
-You will probably want to remove oxygen from the solution whenever the real world system that you are modeling is oxygen free.
+You will probably want to remove oxygen from the solution whenever the real-world system that you are modeling is oxygen-free.

-You remove oxygen from the test solution by bubbling nitrogen, or another electrochemically inert gas through the solution.
+Remove oxygen from the test solution by bubbling nitrogen, or another electrochemically inert gas, through the solution.
 This process is often (imprecisely) called deaeration.
 It is more correctly called deoxygenation.
-At least 1/2 hour of vigorous bubbling with nitrogen will be required to remove most of the oxygen from a test solution.
+At least half an hour of vigorous bubbling with nitrogen is required to remove most of the oxygen from a test solution.

 Bubbling gas through your test solution can cause noise while you are running your experiment.
-To avoid this noise, you can stop gas purging during the data acquisition phase of your experiment.
-Depending on how you have the cell setup it may be possible to flow gas over the top of the solution while doing your electrochemistry; this is often referred to as "blanketing" the cell.
+To avoid this noise, you can stop gas-purging during the data-acquisition phase of your experiment.
+Depending on how you have the cell set up, it may be possible to flow gas over the top of the solution while doing your electrochemistry; this is often referred to as "blanketing" the cell.
 In general, blanketing is used after solution purging, where blanketing prevents acquiring new oxygen from the gas above the solution.

 Many modern electrochemical test systems include automatic control of gas flow in their experimental sequencing.
-This is true of Gamry Instruments' PV220 and PHE200 systems.
-These systems output a digital signal that is intended to control a solenoid valve, which in turn routes gas flow to the cell.
+This is true of Gamry Instruments' PV and PHE software.
+These systems generate a digital signal that is intended to control a solenoid valve, which in turn routes gas flow to the cell.
 Gamry's VistaShieldTM Faraday cage, when equipped with a Purge and Stir option, provides a complete solution for purge gas control.